New Traditionalists: Production

-Artwork
+Title and artwork

+Devo devised the album's title while touring their Freedom of Choice album in Japan.
+The group had met two businessmen in a sushi bar who were wearing pins that read "New Traditionalists".
+Band member Mark Mothersbaugh recalled that the band were inspired by the phrase, as they wanted to create new traditions themselves.

+The phrase belonged to a right-wing political group in Japan, who were using it as their name, and Devo found the pins in stores and purchased them as a joke.
+When the album was being written, the group recalled the name and decided that it would work for their songs.
+In the words of Gerald Casale, "We became the New Traditionalists but turned it on its ear.
+We appropriated the idea of that, meaning we were going to provide you with new traditions to forget about the old ones".

 The front and back cover were photographed by Moshe Brakha and feature artwork by Richard Seireeni, based on a concept by the band.
 The band's clothing, also worn during live performances, was influenced by Japanese fashion, while the rubber pompadours, created by Brent Scrivner, were based on the hairstyle of John F. Kennedy but were frequently mistaken for that of Ronald Reagan.
 Casale's longheld interest in the space program led to the band using a cartoon image of an astronaut's head from a paper Halloween mask in the artwork, which was later reused for the limited edition "Beautiful World" picture disc.

 The band wore blue V-neck T-shirts with the New Traditionalists astronaut on the black sleeves.
 This shirt can be seen on the US, Australian and New Zealand versions of the album cover.
 On the European cover, Devo is seen wearing "Sleeveless Maxi-Turtleneck Sweaters".
 The T-shirts, turtlenecks and plastic versions of the pompadours were all available through Devo's fan club catalog.

 The first pressings of the LP included a 33 inch by 22 inch poster, designed by the Church of the SubGenius.
-It contains a drawing of the band on stage, with some iconic American archetypes (a Native American, a Pilgrim, a cowboy, a hippie, a punk rocker and a modern housewife) in the audience.